The full catalog.

 - Hermetic rollback proven without API key (refactor_demo): step-2 regresses → Monitor catches via pytest → kernel runs `git reset --hard` → retry lands clean.
 Final branch has no trace of the failed attempt.
 CI asserts on the outcome.

 - Event stream survives rollback — `.git/taste/events.jsonl` lives outside the tracked tree so rollback doesn't erase the audit trail.
-Self-contained HTML dashboard (`taste dashboard`) renders timeline, per-step outcomes, and git topology — htop for agents.
+Self-contained HTML dashboard (`taste dashboard`) renders the timeline, per-step outcomes, and git topology.

 - 40 tests across 5 load-bearing suites, zero cyclic imports by design, pip-installable CLI (`taste run` / `taste log` / `taste dashboard`).

 Five studies across medical multi-agent systems, security of deployed agents, ML-systems measurement, parameter-efficient fine-tuning, and applied evaluation.
-The through-line: falsifiable claims, matched baselines, and reviewer-verifiable artifacts — the findings are intended to survive a second reader with a skeptical eye.
+Each makes a falsifiable claim against a matched baseline and ships the artifacts to check it.

-~30% of LoRA's parameters, +2.1 F1 over standard LoRA on IMDB — average effective rank collapses from 8 to 2.42 after SVD-guided truncation + brief post-compression fine-tuning, with no accuracy lost on SST-2 and a measurable gain on IMDB.
+Parameter-efficient fine-tuning · controlled study~30% of LoRA's parameters, +2.1 F1 over standard LoRA on IMDB — average effective rank collapses from 8 to 2.42 after SVD-guided truncation + brief post-compression fine-tuning, with no accuracy lost on SST-2 and a measurable gain on IMDB.
 A controlled study of a simple question: after training a LoRA adapter, how much of its rank is actually task-useful?
 And if you truncate down to that effective rank and keep training, what happens?
-Compression pass is ~30 lines of code, exact to the Eckart–Young–Mirsky bound — the provably optimal low-rank approximation under Frobenius norm, not a heuristic.
+The compression pass is ~30 lines of code, exact to the Eckart–Young–Mirsky bound.

-Tooling, prototypes, course artifacts, and in-progress work live at one address — the curated story is above, the full archive is a click away.
+Tooling, prototypes, course artifacts, and in-progress work all live at github.com/zanwenfu (opens in new tab) — the curated story is above, the full archive is a click away.